Conformal invariance and the Lundgren-Monin-Novikov equations for vorticity fields in 2D turbulence: Refuting a recent claim: Summary of the key results obtained in

-Hence, due to the constraint \eqref{180201:1601}, or equivalently due to \eqref{180201:1703}, the local conformal invariance for $\mathsf{E}_1$-$\mathsf{E}_5$ \eqref{180131:0807}-\eqref{180201:1007}, which itself as a combined system represents the first equation in the infinite and unclosed hierarchy of LMN vorticity equations, cannot be confirmed as claimed in \cite{Grebenev17}, also not for the particular case $\omega=0$.
-In the next section, this wrong and thus misleading conclusion in \cite{Grebenev17} will be examined more closely and also be viewed from different perspectives.
+Hence, due to this constraint \eqref{180201:1601}, or equivalently due to \eqref{180201:1703}, the local conformal invariance for $\mathsf{E}_1$-$\mathsf{E}_5$ \eqref{180131:0807}-\eqref{180201:1007}, which itself as a combined system represents the first equation in the infinite and unclosed hierarchy of LMN vorticity equations, cannot be confirmed as claimed in \cite{Grebenev17}, also not for the particular case $\omega=0$.

+Even if this proof is already fully sufficient to show that \cite{Grebenev17} has been refuted, we will nevertheless examine their false and thus misleading conclusion in more detail in the next section, by looking at it from different perspectives in order to gain a better understanding of all the processes involved.